MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataService.md

 3. Sign in to your organizational account.

+4. If required, enter an on-premises data gateway if you're going to be using on-premises data (for example, if you're going to combine data from Common Data Service and an on-premises SQL Server database).

-4. When you've successfully signed in, select **Next**.
+5. When you've successfully signed in, select **Next**.

-5. In the navigation page, select the data you require, and then select **Transform Data**.
+6. In the navigation page, select the data you require, and then select **Transform Data**.

->[!Note]
-> The Power Query Common Data Service connector is mostly suited towards analytics workloads, not bulk data extraction.

 ## Alternative Common Data Service connections